 Two flower “standards” are available in the sanctuary for additional floral pieces.

 Floral decorations or bows placed on pew ends may not be attached by tape or command strips/hooks.
 No hurricane lamps or candles are permitted in the aisles.
 Canopies cannot be constructed over the pews or aisles.

-The Unity Candle is not a prescribed element of the Marriage Rite in the Catholic Church and therefore it is not permitted during the Marriage Liturgy/Ceremony.
+Because the Sacrament of Holy Matrimony is what unites the two families, a Unity Candle, Sand Pouring, etc. are not a prescribed element of the Rite of Holy Matrimony in the Catholic Church and therefore it is not permitted during the Celebration.